Guidelines for authors and reviewers

 - Footnotes, but avoid these in book reviews and short notices.

-The Review follows the conventions of the Oxford University Press in spelling, and will normally use ‘ize’ endings in preference to ‘ise’.
-Authors will find clear guidance in the New Oxford Dictionary for Writers and Editors (2005), on most areas of uncertainty.
-The editors use the New Oxford Spelling Dictionary (2005) when in doubt.
+The Review follows the conventions of the Oxford University Press in spelling, and will thus use ‘ize’ suffixes for many verbs, for example, ‘organize’, rather than ‘ise’.
+(The rule affects about 200 verbs, with notable exceptions being: advertise, advise, analyse, chastise, enfranchise, improvise, paralyse, supervise, tantalise, comprise, surmise, surprise, promise.)
+Authors will find guidance in the New Oxford Dictionary for Writers and Editors (2005).
+The editors also use the New Oxford Spelling Dictionary (2005).

 Any quotation longer than 50 words should be in a separate, indented paragraph, preceded by an introductory sentence ending in a colon.

-Commas will normally be employed to separate lists of more than two items, and before ‘and’ where sense requires: so ‘On these farms were grown wheat, barley, and turnips’; or ‘Their holdings were large and well-organised, and their leases long’.
+Use commas to separate lists of more than two items, and before ‘and’ where sense requires: so ‘On these farms were grown wheat, barley, and turnips’; or ‘Their holdings were large and well-organized, and their leases long’.

 For all numbers not exceeding four digits, no comma: so 3478 (not 3,478), but 13,478.
 Per cent should be spelled out in the text (60 per cent, not 60 percent) but the per cent sign (%) can be used in footnotes and tables.

-seventeenth century (hyphenated where adjectival); 74 per cent; numbers under 10 except where a series of precise figures is being listed, or for currency or other measurements (8s., 8 acres).
-Where a numerical quantity opens a sentence, it should always be spelled out.
+- numbers from zero to ten except where a series of precise figures is being listed, or for currency or other measurements (8s., 8 acres)

 For pre-decimal prices: 10s.
 4d.; £17 16s.
 6¼d.; for decimal prices: £56.75; 54p.